 - 3. We oppose local government's imposition of unreasonable restrictions, special permits or special conditions not required of traditional farming for non-traditional farm operations including, but not limited to, aquaculture, commercial horse boarding, hydroponics and greenhouse operations. - 4.
 We support educational programs for outdoor enthusiasts to inform them of the needs and rights of the agricultural community and of their own responsibilities that accompany the privilege of enjoying privately owned lands. - 5.
 We oppose any proposals restricting the agricultural districts program, right to farm laws, or the farm exemptions specified in the Freshwater Wetlands Act.
 Further, we oppose any regulations that are more stringent than current restrictions. - 6.
-We encourage all municipalities to have on file, and to understand and properly enforce, the state's Right to Farm Laws. - 7.
-We support state funding for local, town and county Dispute Resolution Centers for their service to the agricultural community.
+We encourage all municipalities to have on file, and to understand and properly enforce, the state's Right to Farm Laws. - We support state funding for local, town and county Dispute Resolution Centers for their service to the agricultural community. - We oppose government restrictions on sound agricultural practices and equipment.

-COMMODITY ISSUES
+SECTION 2: COMMODITY ISSUES